 Self-compassion and self-love are two related, but distinct, concepts.

-Self-compassion can be defined as being “kind and understanding when confronted with personal failings…” (Neff, n.d.).
+Self-compassion is being “kind and understanding when confronted with personal failings” (Neff, n.d.).
 It means that you act the same way toward yourself when you are going through a tough time that you would act towards a dear friend: noticing the suffering, empathizing or “suffering with” yourself, and offering kindness and understanding.

 If you’re wondering how self-compassion is different from other similar constructs like self-esteem, or self-confidence, wonder no more!
 Renowned expert and leading self-compassion researcher Dr. Kristin Neff explains how they differ.

 “Although self-compassion may seem similar to self-esteem, they are different in many ways.
 Self-esteem refers to our sense of self-worth, perceived value, or how much we like ourselves… In contrast to self-esteem, self-compassion is not based on self-evaluations.
-People feel compassion for themselves because all human beings deserve compassion and understanding, not because they possess some particular set of traits…” (Neff, n.d.).
+People feel compassion for themselves because all human beings deserve compassion and understanding, not because they possess some particular set of traits.”

-Regarding self-confidence, it is missing a key component that self-compassion has:
+Regarding self-confidence, it is missing a key component that self-compassion includes:

 “While self-confidence makes you feel better about your abilities, it can also lead you to vastly overestimate those abilities.
-Self-compassion, on the other hand, encourages you to acknowledge your flaws and limitations, allowing you to look at yourself from a more objective and realistic point of view” (Wong, 2017).
+Self-compassion, on the other hand, encourages you to acknowledge your flaws and limitations, allowing you to look at yourself from a more objective and realistic point of view.”